kunalnovice/EE-QAExercise/Part1_Response.md

 Possible Test cases documented as part of BDD Scenarios\outline.
 Please refer to AllFeatures\API\HotelBooking_**.feature

+Issues.docx exists in Project with some sample screenshot and a API request.

 UI Issues
 1. First and Surname are accepting Numbers and special chars. usually only ' or -  special character is alowed.
 2. There are no checks applied on max length of First and Surname.
 It further causes overlapping issues of same values.